Join Our Team

 Foothills Fire & Rescue is a combination department comprised of full-time and volunteer firefighters.
 It is our philosophy that whether you are a volunteer or career firefighter, the tasks are the same, as the department takes its responsibility toward public safety and professional services very seriously.

-The department accepts applications year-round.
-Firefighter Academy for Volunteers begins in late August, with graduation typically the first week of June.
+The department accepts applications year-round for volunteer firefighters who reside in the Foothills Fire Protection District to join our team.
 Full-time positions are typically filled from within our volunteer firefighter ranks.
 Download a sample Firefighter Academy training schedule.

 As a volunteer member of Foothills Fire & Rescue, you will have the honor of serving your community in emergency situations.
 Additionally, all members have the opportunity to meet and work with other highly trained, motivated and enthusiastic volunteers, and interact with numerous local, state and national fire and rescue organizations.

-For additional information, contact Recruitment Coordinator, Pati Stajcar, at firstname.lastname@example.org.
+For additional information, contact Recruitment Coordinator, Jennifer Pinter, at firstname.lastname@example.org.

 - Download the Foothills Application for Volunteer Membership.